 - 8.1 In this chapter the impact of the changes in demography associated with the four scenarios on the findings set out in chapter 10 of the HNSG (housing needs of other groups) is examined.
-These are: - People who rent their homes - Self-build and custom-build housing - Service personnel and families - 8.2 The findings are disaggregated to Cambridge and South Cambridge. - 8.3 This analysis identifies variations between these outputs and those set out in the HNSG and provides a commentary explaining why these variations have arisen.
+These are: - People who rent their homes - Self-build and custom-build housing - Service personnel and families - 8.2 Demand associated with demographic projections based on the standard method are also provided for comparison.
+The findings are disaggregated to Cambridge and South Cambridge. - 8.3 This analysis identifies variations between these outputs and those set out in the HNSG and provides a commentary explaining why these variations have arisen.